Other New Hampshire Gambling Pages

 In 2010, the state Governor John Lynch declared that he would support online gambling in an attempt to tackle the state’s budget deficit.
 This declaration came despite his known opposition to casinos and slot machines – he dropped the idea soon after.

-Aside from online gambling, no legislator has made any attempts to bring a bill to regulate, permit, or prohibit online gambling like poker or sports gambling.
+Aside from online gambling, no legislator has made any attempts to bring a bill to regulate, permit, or prohibit online gambling other than sports betting.
 However, it is currently illegal to operate any type of online gambling sites within New Hampshire as these are not authorized by the state.

 New Hampshire Gambling Laws